Frequently Asked Questions

 You will NOT be required to sign any agreements with other parties.
 All the above documents are 100% compliant with both Shariah (and AAOIFI) as well as Canadian law.

 Wakala refers to an agreement where a principal (or Muwakkil) authorizes or appoints an agent (or wakeel) to do a well-defined legal action on his or her behalf.
 However, the wakeel is under a duty of care and skill to act diligently when performing his obligations.
-EQRAZ receives funding based on this agreement with our Canadian-based investors and banks.
+The financier receives funding based on this agreement with Canadian-based investors and banks.

-While you are certainly entitled to use a lawyer of your own choosing, we believe that working with a lawyer recommended by us, and who is already familiar with our documentation and processes, will help you save on legal fees and expenses and will likely make the closing process faster and easier.
-Should you wish to use your own lawyer that is not on our panel, we are happy to induct them for a one-time fee of CAD 5,000 that includes orientation and other costs.
-Your lawyer may pay this fee or ask you to cover these fees – a conversation that is between you and your lawyer, without EQRAZ being involved in that decision.
+While you have the right to use a lawyer of your choice, we believe that working with a lawyer we recommend, who is already familiar with our partner financier's documentation and procedures, will save you on legal fees and expenses and likely make the closing process faster and easier.
+If you wish to use your own lawyer who is not part of our panel, we are happy to include them for a one-time fee of CAD 5,000, which includes referral and other fees.
+Your lawyer can pay these fees or ask you to cover them.
+That is a conversation that between you and your lawyer, without any other party being involved in that decision.
+You can find the list of recommended lawyers here, under "Recommended Closing Lawyers".

-Yes, you will need your own lawyer to work with EQRAZ’s closing lawyer to advise you.
-EQRAZ can recommend from our panel of lawyers already well-versed with our product documentation.
+Yes, you will need your own lawyer to work with the financier’s closing lawyer to advise you.
+EQRAZ can recommend from our panel of lawyers already well-versed with the product documentation.
 However, you are free to choose your own lawyer if you so prefer.

-We have a robust contingency plan in place and do not expect any insolvency.
-We are backed by CMLS Financial, one of Canada’s largest and strongest third-party mortgage administrators.
-Your home and Shariah-compliant mortgage are in safe hands in the unlikely event that EQRAZ ceases to operate or exist.
+The financier has a robust contingency plan in place and does not expect any insolvency.
+They are backed by CMLS Financial, one of Canada’s largest and strongest third-party mortgage administrators.
+Your home and Shariah-compliant mortgage are in safe hands in the unlikely event that the financier ceases to operate or exist.

-If you default on your mortgage payments, we will work with you to find a mutual solution.
-However, ultimately, if the problem remains unresolved , then we will need to call your mortgage, sell the property, recover our investors’ funds, and give any remaining balance to you.
+If you default on your mortgage payments, the financier will work with you to find a mutual solution.
+However, ultimately, if the problem remains unresolved, then the financier will need to call your mortgage, sell the property, recover investors’ funds, and give any remaining balance to you.
 It is very important that you work with your family and financial advisors to ensure that your personal cash-flows are sufficient to cover your monthly mortgage payments.